Branko Radičević: Legacy

 Radičević left some unfinished work.
 He left at least one text meriting close attention in any inquiry into Slavic Romantic irony, and the ambitious unfinished poem of 1477 lines, composed in 1849 which featured two titles: Ludi Branko (Branko the Fool) and Bezimena (Unnamed).
 Seventy-four years later, literary critics Pavle Popović and his brother Bogdan Popović found that in this poetic fragment "there is no poetry whatsoever" and that it "merits no compliment of any kind."

 He is included in The 100 most prominent Serbs.
 He influenced future generations of Serbian poets, including Đura Jakšić, Jovan Milenko Grčić and Miloš Crnjanski.

 His statue made by Jovan Soldatović and a plaque on his birth house were removed during the 90s from Slavonski Brod.
 There are ongoing talks to rebuild the statue.

 A number of his poems were turned into music.

 Branko's Award was founded in 1954 in his honour.
 It is awarded for the best book of poetry in Serbian, published by authors under the age of 30.
+Winners include Vasko Popa, Aleksandar Tišma, Duško Trifunović, Tanja Kragujević, Ljubivoje Ršumović, Nina Živančević, Oto Horvat, Ana Ristović among others.

 Squares in Zemun and Sremski Karlovci were named after him.

 Schools in Batajnica, Velika Moštanica, Novi Beograd, Novi Sad, Banja Luka, Negotin, Smederevo and other cities are named after him.